We will visit several places in Tokyo where you can experience traditional and modern Japan in one day.

 If you want to go there, I will take you there and finish the tour.
 Because the show time is evening and night.

-This is Tokyo's most venerable Shinto shrine, opened in 1920 in honor of Emperor and Empress Meiji.
+This is the most venerable Shinto shrine in Tokyo, opened in 1920 in honor of Emperor and Empress Meiji.
 It has two big Torii, a traditional gate of shrines.

 This street is the center of Japanese Kawaii (Cute) fashion and very popular among young girls.